OpenLiberty/cloud-hosted-guides/develop-microservices-docker/README.md

 As an insight you can pass in an optional server name at the end of the **run** command to override the **defaultServer** server in the **CMD** instruction.
 For example, if your servers directory also contains a server called testServer, then it can be started as shown in the following example:

-`docker run -d --name rest-app -p 9080:9080 -p 9443:9443 -v <absolute path to guide>/start/target/liberty/wlp/usr/servers:/servers ol-runtime testServer`
+`docker run -d --name rest-app -p 9080:9080 -p 9443:9443 -v /home/project/guide-docker/start/target/liberty/wlp/usr/servers:/servers ol-runtime testServer`

 # Testing the container